cnoikonom/Operational_Research_2024/README.md

 # Operational Research Assignment (2024)

 Computational Assignment for the "Operational Research" Course\
+Faculty of Engineering, AUTh\
-School of Electrical and Computer Engineering, AUTh\
+School of Electrical and Computer Engineering\
 Electronics and Computers Department, 8th Semester\
 2024